|

 skirted Iowa's open meeting and records laws had been too much

+on my brain.
 As I stood in the middle of the

 only stoplight intersection in Rolfe, a voice called my name.
 I turned, looked, and asked the man if I